On dispersability of some circulant graphs: is nearly dispersable

 For $n \geq 6$ even, again use the odd-up, even-down cyclic order

 As above, color the edges of the zig-zag path $1, 2, 3, \ldots, n$ using the colors red, blue alternatingly.
 If $n \equiv 0$ (mod 4), color the two disjoint non-self-crossing cycles $ n{-}1, n{-}3, \ldots, 1, n{-}1$ and $2, 4, \ldots, n, 2$ (both of length $n/2$) alternating purple and green.
-This accounts for $2n-1$ edges and the remaining edge $[1,n]$ is colored black.
-Sparseness is $1$ which is again minimal.
+This accounts for $2n-1$ edges and the remaining edge $1{-}n$ is colored black.
+The sparseness is $1$ which is the minimum possible for an even order, nearly dispersable graph.
 See Fig. 5, center.

-If $n \equiv 2$ (mod 4), edge-disjoint from the zig-zag path, there is another Hamiltonian path $n{-}1, n{-}3, \ldots, \\ 1, n, n{-}2, \ldots, 2$ and we color it alternatingly green and purple.
-The two remaining edges $[1, n{-}1]$ and $[2,n]$ are parallel and colored black, see Fig. 5, right; they constitute the sparse page. \end{proof}
+If $n \equiv 2$ (mod 4), edge-disjoint from the zig-zag path, there is another Hamiltonian path $n{-}1, n{-}3, \ldots, 1, n, n{-}2, \ldots, 2$ and we color it alternatingly green and purple.
+The two remaining edges $1{-}(n{-}1)$ and $2{-}n$ are parallel and colored black, see Fig. 5, right; they constitute the sparse page. \end{proof}